weazzyefff/Danskeslist/readme.md

 This is a Craigslist clone

+I've used BeautifulSoup to web scrape Craigslist for tags and use them in Django to upgrade the frontend.

 Done by following the tutorial here - https://cleverprogrammer.teachable.com/courses/653091/lectures/11656076 Didn't quite get the image resizing to work, nor did i get it hosted using Django_Heroku.
 Still quite a good exercise.